Fans face the biggest challenge in Brazil - Valcke

 LOGICAL SOLUTION

-Logistics were further complicated because organizers then decided that teams would play their group games in three different venues rather than staying in the same place.
+Logistics were further complicated because organisers then decided that teams would play their group games in three different venues rather than staying in the same place.

 "I was thinking that the logical thing is to divide the 32 teams in four groups and avoid moving them to (other) zones of the country," said Valcke.

-But again FIFA was persuaded to change plans because Brazilian organizers wanted their own team to play in as many cities as possible.
+But again FIFA was persuaded to change plans because Brazilian organisers wanted their own team to play in as many cities as possible.

 "It was also a request from Brazil because they did not want Brazil to play only in one corner of the country, and that they could not make Brazil travel and all the other teams just stay in one place," said Valcke.